LeoDog896/dite-deno/README.md

 a little bit of a framework

 - Deno-first
-- Powered by esbuild
+- Powered by esbuild (with import-map support)
-- Easy template creation
+- Preset usage
 - HMR (Hot Module Reloading)

 ## creation